 For the interior Pullman stuck quite closely to the beachy, southern theme of the seven-car train, with each car named specifically for the region in which it served.
 For instance, the car's included (per the layout of the train) the baggage-dormitory-coach Bougainvillea, coach Camellia, coach Japonica, diner Palm Garden, coach Hibiscus, coach Poinsettia, and tavern-lounge-observation Bamboo Grove.
 Pullman spent a great deal of effort recreating the Florida experience for passengers on their way to the warm, sunny southern climate as in many ways patrons had to feel like they were already at the beach as soon as the stepped aboard the train in Chicago given the interior themes chosen.

-According to Bob Johnston, Joe Welsh, and Mike Schafer's The Art of the Streamliner, each car of the City of Miami featured different colors of blue, coral, green, tan, copper, and yellow to play on the various themes of the tropics.
+According to Bob Johnston, Joe Welsh, and Mike Schafer's The Art of the Streamliner, each car of the Miami featured different colors of blue, coral, green, tan, copper, and yellow to play on the various themes of the tropics.
 Native woods were also used for the interior including bamboo and zebra wood.
 Other tropical motifs included the use of coconut shells, coral leather for the upholstery, a map of the route featuring the Florida coast, various photos of the beach, and even a fake palm tree!
 The Miami debuted to the public on on December 18, 1940 and was even christened using water directly from the Biscayne Bay of Florida.
 Overall, the train could seat 254 passengers and operated on a 30 hour schedule departing Chicago at 8:40 A.M. and arriving the following day at 2:50 P.M. carrying an average speed greater than 50 mph over the 1,493 miles traveled.

-Unfortunately, this original version of the City of Miami
+Unfortunately, this original version of the Miami

 lasted only about 10 years.
 In 1950 as the Illinois Central purchased